Fourth-and-Four/NFL-Big-Data-Bowl-2021/README.md

 ## Animated Plays
 <<h3 align = "center">San Fransico Interception</h3>
-Here the linebacker does a great job reading the quarterback to slip in front of the reciever to intercept the pass and take it to the house.
-The line backer was able to keep
+Here the linebacker does a great job reading the quarterback to slip in front of the receiver to intercept the pass and take it to the house.
+The line backer was able to keep a close distance to the running back as he approached the line of scrimmage as the pass was thrown.
 <p align = "center">
 <img src="https://user-images.githubusercontent.com/62911364/102668550-ccdb1b80-4151-11eb-8ca7-a3d3ea6e80d2.gif">
 </p>